We may earn money or products from the companies mentioned in this post.

-Less than an hour outside of Raleigh (and a short drive off I-95), lays the town of Wilson, North Carolina.
+Less than an hour to the east of Raleigh, and 10 minutes off I-95, lays the town of Wilson, North Carolina.
 Chartered in 1849, the town grew as agriculture in North Carolina grew: first with cotton, then changing over to tobacco as the demand grew.
 Like so many other towns in North Carolina that depended on tobacco farming, for a time Wilson’s downtown was almost abandoned.
 Be part of Wilson’s downtown resurgence by visiting and remembering #downtownturnaround.
 Here is a list of things to do in Wilson to get you started.

 1. Country Doctor Museum

 7089 Peele Road, Bailey – Website

 Managed by ECU’s Medical School, the Country Doctor Museum lies just outside of Wilson.
 The building is comprised of two nineteenth-century houses which housed country doctor’s office practice.
 Learn about historical exhibits related to pharmacy, surgery, and sick rooms.
 Tours are offered every hour on the hour from 10 am to 3 pm.
 The museum is closed on Sundays, Mondays, and holidays, so check the schedule before you venture out.
 The $8 plus tax fee for adults is well worth it.
 Expect to spend at least an hour if you take the tour.

 Looking to learn about African-American history in North Carolina?
 This museum is housed inside the small round house on the grounds, and is a perfect homage to the contributions of African-Americans to the region.
 The center hosts a concert series on the lawn in the summer.
 This small museum is open 10 am to 3 pm Tuesday to Saturday.